 |– Jay Starratt, Dean of Library and Information Services on a gift of letters from the Irving Dilliard Family|

 In addition to cash contributions, donors may make a non-cash contributions.
 These gifts could include securities, real estate, personal property and other items.
 Because non-cash contributions require additional paperwork, review and approvals, we encourage donors to contact their financial advisors and the appropriate SIUE Foundation staff member or Director of Development when considering a non-cash contribution option.

-To contribute Real Estate or Personal Property, contact the SIUE Foundation at 618-650-2345 or by e-mail at firstname.lastname@example.org.
+To contribute Real Estate or Personal Property, contact the SIUE Foundation at (618) 650‑3331 or by email at email@example.com.